daboehme/caliper-tutorial/tutorial/recording_metadata.md

 ## Viewing program metadata

-Caliper configuration recipes that produce machine-readable output like *hatchet-region-profile* automatically include the recorded Adiak values in their .json or .cali output files.
-We can also view the recorded metadata in the runtime report with the *print.metadata* option:
+Caliper configuration recipes that produce machine-readable output like *hatchet-region-profile* automatically include the collected Adiak values in their .json or .cali output files.
+We can also view the recorded metadata in *runtime-report* with the *print.metadata* option:

     $ CALI_CONFIG=runtime-report,print.metadata basic_example
     cali.caliper.version : 2.8.0